ilariacaporali/ilariacaporali/README.md

-- 👋 Hi, I’m @ellaria (she/they)
-- 👀 I’m (accademically) interested in Astrophysics, Python, C++, GW, nuclear (astro)physics
-- 📚 I’m currently enrolled @unipd Astrophysics and Cosmology master course
+- Currently enrolled @unipd Astrophysics and Cosmology master course
-- 📫 How to reach me ilaria.caporali@studenti.unipd.it (preferred) or @ilaria_caporali (telegram)

 <!---
 ilariacaporali/ilariacaporali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.